w3f/Grants-Program/applications/AISub.md

-When the milestones in the grant are completed, we will open source the entire project.
+We will open source the entire project.
 Our projects are open source based on GPL-3.0 license.

 ## Future Plans